otroan/ESPP2/README.md

 It is a single request / response REST API between the frontend and the backend.
 No data is stored on the server, and if the user makes a change to the input, the whole tax calculation is redone.

 While the server does some logging, the transaction files are not stored on the server.

+## Release notes

+### Pickle import

+- Trade fees and commissions are not included in the pickle file, so some manual adjustment of the cash balance for Schwab is expected.
+Typically these are a between a few cents and $19.95.

+- Dividends.
+The pickle file does not include the dividend total, only dividend per share.
+So the total (for the cash balance) must be calculated based on the calculated number of shares on the ex-date.
+It seems to be getting it right, but there is some risk of error here.